-Given the absence of identified credible network or non-network deferral options, and the size of the expected growth within the supply area, it is considered that retaining flexibility would not deliver any material value in this case.
-JEN has therefore not sought to identify flexible options or quantify any additional option value market benefit as part of this RIT-D assessment.
+Given the absence of identified credible network or non-network deferral options, and the size of the expected growth within the supply area, it is considered that in this case, there is no potential value in retaining flexibility.
+JEN has therefore not attempted to identify options that would provide flexibility and estimate any additional option value market benefit for this RIT-D assessment.